akka/akka/akka-docs/src/main/paradox/scala/remoting.md

 serialize user messages as well as some of its internal messages in previous versions.
 Since the release of Artery, Akka internals do not rely on Java serialization anymore (one exception being `java.lang.Throwable`).

+@@@ warning

+Please note Akka 2.5 by default does not use any Java Serialization for its own internal messages, unlike 2.4 where by default it sill did for a few of the messages.
+If you want an 2.4.x system to communicate with a 2.5.x series, for example during a rolling deployment you should first enable `additional-serialization-bindings` on the old systems.
+You must do so on all nodes participating in a cluster, otherwise the mis-aligned serialization configurations will cause deserialization errors on the receiving nodes.
+These additional serialization bindings are enabled by default in Akka 2.5.x.

+@@@

 @@@ note

 When using the new remoting implementation (codename Artery), Akka does not use Java Serialization for any of its internal messages.